ViolaFerretti/Thermoelectric_Materials/README.md

 In the case of double-band-models, the situation is more complex, because, as seen in the first part, $ZT$ already depends on cheical potential and energy gap; the addition of $\kappa_L$ makes $ZT$ a 3-variable function, which would be difficult to study.
 Therefore, the software gets rid of the chemical potential-dependency by only keeping the maximized value of $ZT$ with respect to it.
 In this way, one can analyze the 3D plot of $ZT$ with respect to energy gap and thermal lattice conductivity.

-## Save data
+## 3. Save data

 By clicking on "Save", the user can save the data by specifying:
 - the path to save the data on
-- the name of the file, indicating: sigle of the model + the part of the simulation ("1" for the first part and "2" for the second part) + additional specifications
+- the name of the file, indicating: sigle of the model + the part of the simulation ("1" for the first part and "2" for the second part) + additional specifications needed by the user

 In this way, for the first part, the software will save chemical potential and thermoelectric quantities in the case of single-parabolic-band model, and also the energy gap in the case of double-band models.